muhammadowaismushtaq/Steganographer/README.md

 # Steganographer
 > Creation Date: December, 2021
 ## Description
-The purpose of the project entitled “Steganography” is to encrypt secret message into image and decrypt secret message by getting that image from source, to avoid security issues and to be able to communicate in terms of emergency without letting undesirable individuals know the contents of the original message.
+The purpose of the project entitled “Steganographer” is to encrypt secret message into image and decrypt secret message by getting that image from source, to avoid security issues and to be able to communicate in terms of emergency without letting undesirable individuals know the contents of the original message.